-As outlined in a Tuesday story by Brett McCormick in The Herald’s Sports section, charter schools, such as Rock Hill’s York Preparatory Academy, are not bound by the rules of the South Carolina High School League or the South Carolina Independent School Association regarding sports programs.
+As outlined in a Tuesday story by Bret McCormick in The Herald’s Sports section, charter schools, such as Rock Hill’s York Preparatory Academy, are not bound by the rules of the South Carolina High School League or the South Carolina Independent School Association regarding sports programs.
 The state’s charter schools, while publicly funded, are under the aegis of the separate S.C.
 Public Charter School District with its own board of trustees.

 Public schools are prohibited by the SCHSL from scouting or recruiting student-athletes from other schools in the district.
 In addition, the Rock Hill school district has instituted additional restrictions to prevent coaches from actively trying to persuade talented athletes at other schools to transfer.
 Rules approved in January force student-athletes transferring within the district to sit out a year of sports participation.

 But none of those rules apply to York Prep.
 And some of the coaches at York County’s public schools are openly critical of efforts by YPA to attract athletes to the charter school.

 Local coaches are upset that YPA basketball coach Frank Hamrick scouts public school athletes and tries to recruit them for his program.
 While Hamrick is acting within the rules, other coaches complain that the practice is unfair.